Scripture Reference: Luke 2:40-52

 Jesus and his family travelled all the way to Jerusalem.
 It took many days to get there.
 Sometimes there were robbers on the roads so Jesus’ family travelled along with lots of other families to be safe.
 Jesus probably liked walking with his friends and cousins.
 He might have played games and talked with them as they walked along the way to Jerusalem.

 But as they headed home Joseph and Mary began to notice someone was missing.
 At first they probably thought he was walking with his friends because they had been travelling a whole day when they finally realised he was not there.
 After looking everywhere, they knew that he must still be back in Jerusalem.

 Mary told Jesus they had been searching and searching.
 She wanted to know why he was still there at the temple.
 Jesus surprised them with his answer.
 “Why were you searching for me?” he asked, “Didn’t you know I had to be in my Father’s house?”
 Jesus knew that God was his father and that the temple was God’s special house.

 When Mary and Joseph heard this they knew that Jesus was growing up.
 He was understanding more and more about his heavenly father.
 They knew that it would not be long before he was a man.
 But he was not a man yet!
 He was only twelve years old.

 Jesus was indeed growing but not just in his body.
 Jesus grew in four ways: 1) He grew in wisdom.
-That meant that he learned things at school and from studying.
+That meant that he learned about God and the world and how to live a good life in the world.
 2) He grew physically.
 That means he ate good food and exercised so he could grow big and strong.
 3) He grew spiritually.
 That means in the way he knew and loved God.
 4) He grew socially.
 That means he learned how to make friends and how to treat people nicely.

 Jesus grew in all of these ways because he knew that someday he would do a special job for God.